kubedb/docs/docs/guides/mariadb/tls/overview/index.md

 - `Certificate`: `cert-manager` has the concept of Certificates that define the desired x509 certificate which will be renewed and kept up to date.
 You can learn more details [here](https://cert-manager.io/docs/concepts/certificate/).

-**MySQL CRD Specification:**
+**MariaDB CRD Specification:**

-KubeDB uses the following cr fields to enable SSL/TLS encryption in `MySQL`.
+KubeDB uses the following cr fields to enable SSL/TLS encryption in `MariaDB`.

 - `spec:`
   - `requireSSL`